zilexa/Homeserver/Recommendations.md

 3. combined with an Intel Pentium Gold (5400 or newer, not much difference between the old and new ones) your system will be plenty fast.
 Or go for a quad core i3-8100, i3-9100 or i3-10100 (choose the cheapest one as they are near-identical).
 They support ECC RAM and hardware transcoding of video and especially the quad-cores are plenty fast for the next 10+ years as a homeserver.

+## Memory (RAM)
+2x8GB is preferred, but highly depends on what you plan to do with your server.
+I am running 26 docker containers and still use only 6GB to 12GB max.
+Yet it can be preferred to have lots of free RAM for specific tasks.
+If budget allows, consider 2x16GB.

+_Notes_
-4. Error-correcting memory (non-registered/unbuffered ECC RAM) - even normal computers should have this.
+1. Error-correcting memory (non-registered/unbuffered ECC RAM) - even normal computers should have this.
 Prevents data and disk corruption issues.
 Very important!
 Unfortunately due to Intel strategy, very few motherboards support (non-reg/unbuffered) ECC.

-5. DDR5: again focused on performance and should not be preferred for a homeserver because ECC DDR5 has a form of ECC that only signals a problem with a data refresh on the module itself.
+2. DDR5 is developed for performance and should not be preferred for a homeserver.
+Besides that, DDR5 has its own power management chip, this means differences per brand/model/revisions.
+Also, ECC DDR5 is not common yet and ECC DDR5 has a form of ECC that only signals a problem with a data refresh on the module itself.
 That's called on-die ECC.
 It does not detect erroneous data going to the processor/cache.
 It is therefore not fail-safe at the single bit level.
+Until tests/reviews provide arguments in favor of DDR5 for 24x7x365 low power consumption, stick with DDR4 (ECC unbuffered if your motherboard supports it).

 ## Power consumption
 - PicoPSU 90W or higher: A PicoPSU combined with a very efficient (specifically at low consumption) power brick will help you reach a low power consumption with minimal overhead.
 Normal PSUs are only efficient at higher consumption levels (doesn't make sense for a 24/7 homeserver).